 In addition to the traditional 180 school days, schools should add at least three extra days to the school calendar each year to accommodate days off due to inclement weather or other non-weather related emergencies.
 In the event these inclement weather/emergency days are not used, schools may dismiss for summer after completing the required 180 school days.
 If, however, during the course of the year, the school uses more than three inclement weather/emergency days, it is not necessary for the school to extend its school year beyond the 183 budgeted days, provided the school has surpassed 1038 hours of instructional time (as defined by the Commonwealth of Virginia).

-If, during the course of the year, the school uses inclement weather/emergency days, it may be necessary to modify the published school calendar.
+If, therefore, during the course of the year, the school uses inclement weather/emergency days, it may be necessary to modify the published school calendar.

-If school closes unexpectedly for a single day, there will be no academic requirements for that day.
-If, however, the school will be closed for an extended period due to weather or public health concern, the school will transition into on-line (eLearning) for the required duration and students will meet academic requirements.
+In the event of inclement weather, All Saints Catholic School will make an independent decision regarding schedule changes.
+Per diocesan policy, if school closes unexpectedly for a single day, there will be no academic requirements for that day.
+If, however, the school will be closed for an extended period due to weather or public health concern, the school will transition to online (eLearning) for the required duration and the students will meet academic requirements.